Trump signs bill ensuring 9/11 victims fund will never run out of money

 "We pledge to stand by the families of those affected today, and every day we will stand with you," Trump said.

-In attendance were Rudy Giuliani, an informal Trump adviser who was the mayor of New York City during the attack and Rep. Peter King, R-N.Y.
+In attendance at the White House for the signing were Vice President Mike Pence, Rudy Giuliani, a Trump lawyer who was the mayor of New York City during the attack and Rep. Peter King, R-N.Y.

-Comedian Jon Stewart, one of the bill’s most prominent advocates, was not in attendance for the signing, however.
+Comedian Jon Stewart, one of the bill’s most prominent advocates, did not attend the signing, however.

 During an emotional appearance before Congress last month, Stewart blasted lawmakers for requiring the act to be reauthorized, resulting in ailing first responders having to make repeated trips to the Capitol.